blainesolomon/Turtles/README.md

 # Turtles

-This project lets you to search All the GIFs on Giphy.
+This project lets you to search all the GIFs on Giphy.

 • Universal app, works on iPhone and iPad